-Furniture, embracing Bureaus, Sofas, assorted colors f Cottage Furniture, Bedsteads, Tete-a-Tetes, Settees, Washstands, Wardrobes, Arm, Wood, Office, Rocking and Barbar Chairs, Etageres, Marble Tables, Sideboards Spring Beds, Mattresses of Husk, Cotton and Hair, Re ception and Upholstered Chairs, Cribs and Cradles, Exension Tables of every length.
+Furniture, embracing Bureaus, Sofas, assorted colors of Cottoge Furniture, Bedsteads, Tete-a-Tetes, Settees, Washstands, Wardrobes, Arm, Wood, Office, Rocking, and Barbar Chairs, Etageres, Marble Tubles, Sideboards, Spring Beds.
+Mattresses of Husk, Cotton and Hair, Reception and Upholstered Chairs, Cribs and Cradles, Extension Tables of every length.

-Persons disposed to purchase are invited to all and give our stock an examination which, for variety and quality of workmanship, cannot be excelled by any establishment in the country.
+Persons disposed to purchase are invited to call and give our stock an examination, which, for variety and quality of workmanship, cannot be excelled by any establishment in the country.

-A. MATHIOT & SON, Nos.
-25 and 27 North Gay street, Jan.
+A. MATHIOT & SON,

+Nos.
+25 and 27 North Gay street,

+Jan.
 29, 1861-1y.
+Baltimore, Md.